nageswar123/STRIKERS/README.md

 Step 21: Click on the database that needs to be connected

-Step 22: And then go to the directory and enter  nodemon server.js
+Step 22: And then go to the directory and enter  node server.js

 Step 23: Now use the localhost/port to display the website